Jibin6713/Datathon/docs/06_limitations_learnings.md

 - **Add condition data:** Bring in real inspection records, CCTV defect grades and maintenance logs, which is the original problem the use case describes.
 - **Test on Watercare's data:** Retrain and backtest on local pipes before anyone acts on the ranking.
 - **Add weather and environment data:** Temperature, freeze days, soil and water pressure would help explain the winter spike in breaks.
-- **Rebuild a historical snapshot of the register:** Features should reflect what was known on each 1 January, which removes the risk of future data leaking in.
 - **Involve planners:** Show the ranking to real maintenance planners, record what they inspect and find, and feed that back into the model.

 ## Learnings